 Undergraduate level (written for Physics 355A offered at McGill in Fall 1990)

-These notes are meant as an introductory course on Quantum Field Theory, aimed at undergraduates.
-The development starts with a discussion of multi-particle systems in quantum mechanics and how to treat interactions that change the number of particles.
+These notes are meant as an introductory course on Quantum Field Theory, with the target audience being upper year undergraduates (the the second half is also appropriate for introductory graduate classes).
+The development starts with a discussion of multi-particle systems in nonrelativistic quantum mechanics and how to treat interactions that change the number of particles.
 Creation and annihilation operators are defined and applied to non-relativistic systems to explore second-quantized Schrodinger fields and Bose-Einstein condensation.
 Photons are introduced by quantizing the electromagnetic field and used to describe simple photon-atom interactions.
 The general role of symmetries in quantum mechanics is studied and applied to the Poincare transformations of special relativity, leading to the origins of antiparticles and the spin-statistics connection.
 Relativistic tools like canonical quantization and path-integral methods are developed and applied to simple relativistic fields and to quantum electrodynamics.
+The initial nonrelativistic discussions are independent of the later relativistic ones, so each half can be done separately.

-Undergraduate level (written for Physics 4Q03 offered at McMaster in winter 2019 and 2021).
+Undergraduate level (written for Physics 4Q03/6Q03 offered at McMaster in winter 2019 and 2021).
+The graduate final chapters overlap with Physics 745 offered at McMaster and Perimeter Institute.
 These notes are not yet complete.

 These notes are meant as an introductory course on General Relativity, starting with the evidence for the proposal that gravitational phenomena in the solar system can be captured by the physics of curved spacetime and continuing to the discussion of Einstein’s field equations and their applications to more extreme environments.
 Among the topics covered are black holes, gravitational waves, relativistic stars, gravitational lensing and cosmology.